 Marvel Zombies

 Set in an alternative timeline introduced in What If...?
 Season 1 episode titled "What If...
 Zombies!?," Marvel Animation's first-ever TV-MA-rated series will feature the vocal talents of Red Guardian's David Harbour, Simu Liu's Shang-Chi, Iman Vellani's Ms. Marvel (setting up a Young Avengers crossover?), Hailee Steinfeld as Kate Bishop, Florence Pugh's Yelena Belova, and more.
-Marvel Zombies will consist of four episodes and is expected to premiere on October 3 on Disney+.
+Marvel Zombies will consist of four episodes and will premiere on September 24 on Disney+.

 Wonder Man